-The Company believes that investors benefit from referring to the 2013 non-GAAP financial measures in assessing UTMD's performance.
+The Company believes that investors benefit from referring to the 2015 non-GAAP financial measures in assessing UTMD's performance.
 The non-GAAP financial measures also facilitate management's internal comparisons for purposes of planning future performance.
 The non-GAAP financial measures disclosed by UTMD should not be considered a substitute for or superior to financial measures calculated in accordance with GAAP, and the financial results calculated in accordance with GAAP and reconciliations to those financial statements should be carefully evaluated.

-Measures of the Company's liquidity and overall financial condition improved in 2014 as UTMD reduced its total liabilities by 18% and increased current assets by 22%.
-The total debt ratio (total liabilities to total assets) declined to 20% at the end of 2014 from 25% at the end of 2013.
-The current ratio (current assets to current liabilities) increased to 3.3 from 3.2 at the end of 2013, primarily because ending cash and investments were \$4.9 million higher.
-Cash generation remained strong, allowing a 2% increase in dividends to shareholders while at the same time reducing bank loan principal balances by \$4.3 million and open market share repurchases of \$1.1 million.
-Shareholder Equity increased to \$64.6 million from \$60.6 million despite combined dividends and share repurchases of \$4.8 million, which reduce shareholder equity.
-The return on average shareholder equity (prior to the payment of dividends) was 18% in 2014 compared to 20% for 2013 due to a 12% increase in average shareholder equity.
+Measures of the Company's liquidity and overall financial condition improved in 2015 as UTMD reduced total liabilities 42% and increased current assets 11%.
+The total debt ratio (total liabilities to total assets) declined to 12% at the end of 2015 from 20% at the end of 2014.
+The current ratio (current assets to current liabilities) increased to 8.1 from 3.3 at the end of 2014.
+Cash generation remained strong, allowing a 2% increase in cash dividends to shareholders while paying off total bank loan principal balances of \$4.9 million and making open market share repurchases of \$0.7 million.
+Stockholders' Equity increased to \$69.6 million from \$64.6 million despite combined dividends and share repurchases of \$4.5 million, which reduce Stockholders' Equity.
+The return on average Stockholders' Equity (ROE) prior to the payment of dividends was 17% in 2015 compared to 18% ROE in 2014 due to a 7% increase in average Stockholders' Equity in 2015.